atoulmet/calculator/README.md

 ## Synopsis

-A simple calculator
+A simple calculator.

 ## Motivation

-Response to a recruitment test
+Response to a recruitment test.

+## How to

+To start the app, first run `npm install` then `npm start`.
+A new window will open on http://localhost:3000/.

+## Technologies

+ReactJS / Redux.
+The project was created through <a href='https://github.com/facebook/create-react-app'> Create-React-App</a>.

+## Design

+I was inspired by the design of the video game Calculator The Game to create this retro design.